 “My lord,” I whispered, my lips now brushing his in their turn, “you are already big—and strong—and beautiful.”

 “Yes,” hissed Darek, adding in an admission he would only have made under these exact circumstances, seducing the court mage: “But my sword is not.”
-I had seen Darek bathe after exercise and on campaign—nature had been as overgenerous with him as it had with me, and Darek’s, if anything, was unnaturally wide; but we all suffered in comparison to his royal manhood, even before Loren’s mischievous spell.
+I had seen Darek bathe after exercise and on campaign—nature had not been as overgenerous with him as it had with me, though Darek’s, if anything, was proportionately wide for its smaller size; but we all suffered in comparison to his royal manhood, even before Loren’s mischievous spell.

 And as if to seal his hold on me Darek pushed his sweet lips a hair’s breadth closer to mine, all that was needed for us to actually kiss.
 I closed my eyes for a moment, realizing as I did so that something was … amiss.
 Darek and I had never kissed—I had never let him get this close.
 But his kiss, though brief, was sweet.